-**Our Meal Host program is overseen by our full-time Night Managers (Matt & Sarah).
+**Our meal program is overseen by the Volunteer Coordinator and the Executive Director.
 Please contact them about possibilities, orientation and available spots.
 Note: for all other volunteer inquiries please contact our Volunteer Coordinator.

 Dinner meals at Micah House are provided Monday through Friday at 6:00 p.m.

 by our faithful core of volunteers.
 We call them Meal Hosts.

 We are often looking for one or two new Meal Hosts at any given time.
 Here is some helpful information for those considering the role, as well as for those who are already Meal Hosts.

 Who can I call for the latest update on accurate guest numbers?

 Before 4:00 p.m. call 905-296-4387.